nus-cs2103-AY2223S1/tp/docs/team/quannam0124.md

 ### Project: JeeqTracker

-JeeqTracker is a desktop app that allows small business owners to keep track of their business partners as well as their transactions.
+JeeqTracker is a desktop application created for home-based business owners / resellers that helps them manage the clients that they interact with by keeping track of their BUY / SELL transactions, and REMARKS of clients.

-JeeqTracker is designed to be used with CLI (Command Line Interface), and it has GUI created using JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.